 3. You may pay a deductible every time you see the vet

-Deductibles for human policies are typically annual.
+Deductibles for human insurance policies are typically annual.
 Whether it requires one trip to the ER or 10 trips to the doctor, once your annual deductible is met, you’re no longer responsible for the cost of subsequent visits.

 With some pet policies, however, the deductible applies to each condition being treated.
 For example, if your policy has a $250 deductible, you’ll pay the first $250 of the bill when your dog eats a sock, then another $250 weeks later when your cat scratches the dog in the eye.
-Be sure to ask the details before buying a policy, ask.
+Be sure to ask the details before buying a policy.